wardi/jsonsquared/README.md

 # [JSON]²

-JSON Squared is a library for lossless conversion between [JSON](http://json.org) or
+JSON Squared is a (planned) library for lossless conversion between [JSON](http://json.org) or
 [JSON Lines](http://jsonlines.org) and CSV or Excel format in a sparse style convenient for editing.